lieryan/wsgi-http-method-override-middleware/README.rst

-A WSGI middleware that overrides HTTP methods
+A WSGI middleware that overrides HTTP request methods to enable RESTfull support.